Herbert L. Stone: World War I

-Boating and Racing
+Boating and racing

-In 1909 Herbert was one of the organizers of a sailing race around Long Island, NY, and won the Brooklyn Challenge Cup in Waialua the following year.
-In 1922 Stone helped to organize and became one of the 33 charter members of the Cruising Club of America, and served as its second commodore in 1923.
-His influence helped steer that club to a preeminent position in the national and even world yachting picture.
-Although primarily a sailor, Stone won a race around Long Island in 1916 in the power cruiser "Cero".
+In 1909 Herbert was one of the organizers of a sailing race around Long Island and won the Brooklyn Challenge Cup in Waialua the following year.
+In 1922 Stone helped to organize and became one of the 33 charter members of the Cruising Club of America and served as its second commodore in 1923.
+His influence helped steer that club to a preeminent position in the national and even global yachting picture.
+Although primarily a sailor, Stone won a race around Long Island in 1916 in the power cruiser Cero.

 In the early 1920s Stone and a few others decided to revive Bermuda racing.
-By "diligent and enthusiastic promotion" they convinced 22 yacht owners to take part in the Bermuda Race, an event that started in New London, Connecticut and finished in Bermuda.
-The race then took on national interest, and had grown to 84 entries in 1954.
-Stone sailed in the early Bermuda Races, but stopped racing in that event in the 1930s.
+By "diligent and enthusiastic promotion" they convinced 22 yacht owners to take part in the Bermuda Race, an event that started in New London, Connecticut, and finished in Bermuda.
+The race gained national interest and had grown to 84 entries in 1954.
+Stone sailed in the early Bermuda Races but stopped racing in that event in the 1930s.

-Herbert L. Stone died on September 27, 1955, and his ashes were scattered in Long Island Sound.
+Stone died on September 27, 1955, and his ashes were scattered in Long Island Sound.
 The Royal Bermuda Yacht Club flew its flag at half staff on the day of his funeral, the first time in the 111-year history of that club it was done for a non-member.
 A few months before his death friends of Stone provided a perpetual trophy in his name to go to the first yacht to finish the Bermuda Race Cruiser Division each year it is held.
 "The Skipper" did not live to make the first presentation of the Herbert L. Stone Memorial Trophy.

 Stone was inducted into the National Sailing Hall of Fame on November 9, 2019.